-As per our recently published analysis report, the global biosimilars market size was worth USD 4.49 billion in 2020.
-This figure is forecasted to grow at a remarkable CAGR of 39.39% and will reach USD 23.63 Billion by 2025.
+As per our research report, the global biosimilars market size was worth USD 6.26 billion in 2022.
+This figure is forecasted to grow at a remarkable compound annual growth rate (CAGR) of 39.39% and reach USD 32.93 billion by 2027.

-The cost-effective nature of biosimilars majorly drives global market growth.
+The cost-effective nature of biosimilars and the increasing prevalence of chronic diseases are major drives of the global biosimilars market growth.

 Market Size Available

 2021 to 2027

 2022 to 2027

 Various Analyses Covered

 Global, Regional & Country Level Analysis, Segment-Level Analysis, Drivers, Restraints, Opportunities, Challenges, PESTLE Analysis, Porter’s Five Forces Analysis, Competitive Landscape, Analyst Overview on Investment Opportunities

 North America, Europe, Asia Pacific, Latin America, Middle East & Africa

 The global biosimilars market research report has been segmented and sub-segmented into the product type, technology, disease, and end-user.